doublesecretagency/craft-googlemaps/docs/proximity-search/options.md

 [See how it works...](/guides/filter-by-fields-and-subfields/)

-## `hasCoords`
+## `requireCoords`

 ### Default: `false`

+Determines whether a valid set of coordinates is required.
+If set to `true`, the results will only include Addresses that have valid coordinates.

-If set to `true`, all addresses with invalid coordinates will be omitted from the results.
-A set of coordinates is only considered valid if both the `latitude` and `longitude` values are populated.
+A set of coordinates is considered valid only if both the `latitude` and `longitude` values are populated.